simonmeister/pysc2-rl-agents/README.md

 and extract them to your `StarcraftII/Maps/` directory.

 ### Train & run
-- train with `python run.py my_experiment --map MoveToBeacon`.
+- run and train: `python run.py my_experiment --map MoveToBeacon`.
-- run trained agents with `python run.py my_experiment --map MoveToBeacon --eval`.
+- run and evalutate without training: `python run.py my_experiment --map MoveToBeacon --eval`.

-You can visualize the agents with the `--vis` flag.
+You can visualize the agents during training or evaluation with the `--vis` flag.
 See `run.py` for all arguments.

 Summaries are written to `out/summary/<experiment_name>`